trothr/nord/README.md

 * s390
 * i386
 * ppc, excepting bootstrap
-* arm, excepting bootstrap and runtime
+* arm, excepting bootstrap, borrows host runtime
-* sparc, excepting bootstrap and runtime
+* sparc, excepting bootstrap

 Platforms listed here as "excepting bootstrap" run in 'chroot'.
 Those which are "excepting runtime" borrow the runtime of the host.